City of Hopkinsville

 155.08 APPLICATION REQUIRED; FEE.

-(A) An application is required to be submitted to the Flood Safety Officer or should he so designate the plans examiner, prior to subdivision approval or issuance of a building permit for each of the following proposed improvments within the city limits.
+(A) An application is required to be submitted to the Flood Safety Officer or should he so designate the plans examiner, prior to subdivision approval or issuance of a building permit for each of the following proposed improvements within the city limits.
 The chapter shall apply to:

 (1) Residential development of two acres or more; commercial, industrial, institutional, govern-mental, utility, or other development or redevelopment comprising a gross aggregate of one acre or more.
 This gross aggregate shall include streets and other dedicated lands;